Alianoire/Telegram-Forward-Script/README.md

 The requirements for using the script are as follows:
 * Python installed on your system;
 * Telethon library;
-* ID and Hash to work with Telehram's API.
+* ID and Hash to work with Telegram's API.

 Once Python is installed, use the following commands to install or upgrade library and pip to the latest version:
 ```shell